Rackspace adopts VMware’s cloud foundation

 Continuous Updates and Lifecycle Management: Continuous updates allow for the most up to date VMware capabilities through lifecycle management of VMware components, thereby helping to improve users’ security posture.

-Leverage Existing VMware Investments: Users are able to leverage the control, flexibility and choice needed to run VMware as easily as they would in their own data centre.
+Leverage Existing VMware Investments: Users are able to leverage the control, flexibility and choice needed to run VMware as easily as they would in their own data center.
 Consistent infrastructure architecture can be leveraged across multiple locations without the need to refactor code.

 Customers will also now have access to Rackspace’s Fanatical Support service, offering support from 150 VMware Certified Professionals (VCPs) to help migrate, architect, secure and operate Rackspace hosted clouds powered by VMware technologies.